 - Education from age 3-4 years through to 18+ according to pupils’ abilities

 - Links and close involvement with the communities in which the schools operate

-- Active Parent Teacher forums to involve the pupils’ families
+- Parent Teacher Associations to involve the pupils’ families

-- Core & specific medical support for pupils in the Trust’s care
+- Core & specific medical support for pupils.

 - Work experience programmes to link pupils to potential future employers.